configdotsys/pan-tilt-vision-tracking/README.md

 ## Repository Contents

-This repository includes and will expand to include supporting engineering materials such as:
+This repository includes supporting engineering materials such as:

 * mechanical CAD models and assemblies
 * center-of-mass and moment-of-inertia data